formerly Practical Course Optimal Control [MW2225]

 • efficient evaluation of derivatives in direct optimal control

-• implementation of sensitivity equations
+• implementation of sensitivity differential equations

 • reduction of sensitivities by full discretization